Losartana: Anvisa determines collection and interdiction of lots; see what to do | Health

 The National Health Surveillance Agency (Anvisa) determined, this Thursday (23), the recall and interdiction of several batches from various manufacturers of the drug. losartanused to treat high blood pressure.

-The agency recommended that patients using the drug, even if it is among the affected batches, should continue treatmentas the measure is preventive.
+The agency recommended that patients who use the drugeven if it is among the affected lots, should continue treatmentas the measure is preventive.

 In case of doubt or if you need advice, the patient should talk to their doctor.